Skip to main content

 reranker object

 Rerank results of the search.
-Rerankers are very powerful tools to better order search results.
+Rerankers are very powerful tools to improve the order of search results.
 By default the search will use the most powerful reranker available to the customer's plan.
-To disable reranking set the reranker type to "none".
+To disable reranking, set the reranker type to "none".

 Possible values: Value must match regular expression rnk_(?!272725718)\d+